 Ian, said: “The organic sector is a supportive community.
 We work with lots of other organic farmers – and we all have a common goal.
 Our aim is to put more in to the land than we take out.
 We farm for habitat and for nature.
 We are a like-minded movement, changing things for the better and encouraging others to do the same.
 It’s great to be a part of that network.”

-The Gazegill Farm dairy herd has been antibiotic free for two years.
+The Gazegill Farm dairy herd has been antibiotic free for five years.
 Before this time, antibiotic use was minimal but the cows are now healthier than they’ve ever been.